Atlas’ Knowledge Rich Curriculum

 The curriculum areas

 In this section you will find information on the different curriculum content areas.
-(Please note that as at January 2022 we are currently reviewing our subject content for subjects to ensure they are up to date and reflect our curriculum plans).
 Please click on each area for more information: